JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/GPS Subsystem.md

 # Function of the subsystem:
-Using the compass to enables the robot to determine its heading, maintain orientation, avoid obstacles, and optimize path planning, which to enhance the wall avoidance algorithm for navigation and the ROS Hector SLAM algorithm for mapping.
+Using the compass enables the robot to determine its orientation and optimize path planning.

 # Constraints: